Inter Milan new boy Hakimi will learn to defend in Serie A – Taarabt | Goal.com

 Hakimi moved to Italy on a permanent deal from Real Madrid in July, following the conclusion of his two-year loan with Borussia Dortmund in the Bundesliga.

-The 21-year-old proved his versatility in Germany by doubling his defensive roles with attacking responsibilities.
+The 21-year-old proved his versatility in Germany by doubling his defensive role with attacking responsibilities.
 During the 2019-20 campaign, Hakimi returned nine goals and 10 assists for Dortmund in all competitions.

 “He is a great player, he is a young player.
 I have never seen a fast player like him,” Taarabt told Sky Sport Italia.